March 1982 Palestinian general strike: Background

 Also contributing to tensions was the significant increase in Israeli settlers in Palestine following the election of the Menachem Begin-led government in the late 1970s, who took a more active role in encouraging settlement.
-As well, following the Egypt–Israel peace treaty in the late-1970s, Israel gradually withdrew its occupation of the Sinai Peninsula, including dismantling many of its settlements in the Sinai, a withdrawal that was opposed by many settlers in the West Bank.
+As well, following the Egypt–Israel peace treaty in the late-1970s, Israel gradually withdrew its occupation of the Sinai Peninsula, including dismantling its settlements in the Sinai, a withdrawal that was due to be complete by late April 1982 under the Camp David Accords and that was opposed by many settlers in the West Bank and Gaza.
 In early March 1982, some settlers blockaded roads in the West Bank in protest over the withdrawal.
 Israeli Minister of Defence Ariel Sharon, however, pledged that West Bank settlements would not be dismantled, saying that "we would never agree to their removal.
 Half a million Israelis would stream into the region to stop it."

 In November and December 1981, a significant wave of protests broke out across Palestine following the Israeli government's announcement that it would re-organise the body overseeing the occupation of the Palestinian Territories from the Israeli Military Governorate into the Israeli Civil Administration, a nominally civilian-led department of the Israeli Ministry of Defence.
+The Civil Administration was to be led by Israeli academic Menahem Milson, one of the main proponents of the Village Leagues and an advocate for active intervention by the Israeli government in Palestinian politics to cultivate anti-nationalist Palestinian leadership.
 The re-organisation was viewed as a cosmetic change at best, and at worst as a prelude to annexation.

 Late February and early March 1982 also saw a small outbreak of protests following the Civil Administration's decision to forcibly close Birzeit University for two months after a group of students attacked an Israeli official visiting the campus to try and enforce Israeli Military Order No. 854, which gave the Civil Administration greater control over Palestinian universities.
 Early 1982 also saw rumours of war between Israel and Lebanon, as well as a significant general strike by the Golan Heights Druze protesting against Israeli annexation of the Golan Heights.
-In early March 1982, the Civil Administration banned the Palestinian National Guidance Committee, which regrouped many of the Palestinian mayors and other figures such as labour union leaders.
-On 12 March 1982, shots were fired by Palestinian militants at the home of a Village League leader in Beitunia.

-The first two months of 1982, however, also brought some hopes of peace, with the United States attempting to restart the Palestinian autonomy talks, the PLO accepting the Saudi-proposed Fahd Plan for peace, and two Palestinian mayors, Elias Freij of Bethlehem and Rashad al-Shawwa of Gaza City, making statements calling for the PLO to officially recognise the State of Israel.
+The first two months of 1982, however, also brought some hopes of peace, with the United States attempting to restart the Palestinian autonomy talks, the PLO accepting the Saudi-proposed Fahd Plan for peace, and two moderate Palestinian mayors, Elias Freij of Bethlehem and Rashad al-Shawwa of Gaza City, making statements calling for the PLO to officially recognise the State of Israel.

 Events

+Banning of the National Guidance Committee

+On 11 March 1982, the Civil Administration banned the Palestinian National Guidance Committee.